enable

 The cold versus the flu

 Although colds and flus are often confused, they are actually quite different.
 The flu is caused by very different virus types than the ones that cause the common cold.
 This is why a diagnosed cold caused specifically by a cold virus cannot “become” the flu.
 What’s more, flu symptoms tend to be worse than cold symptoms, and they come on suddenly (cold symptoms tend to arrive gradually).
 When you’re hit with the flu, you know it.
 Flu symptoms include a high fever, chills, and aching muscles and joints.
 Colds, on the other hand, are usually associated with a sore throat and runny nose.
 Colds are much more common than the flu.
-To avoid the flu, get your annual flu shot at any Optum primary care location or urgent care.
+To avoid the flu, get your annual flu shot.
 If you think you may have the flu, visit one or our urgent care locations, no appointment necessary.